Hapag-Lloyd would freeze its spot rates like CMA CGM, but the impact of the measure on shippers is uncertain

 Meanwhile, worker shortages facilitate the accumulation of ships and containers in California ports

-Another problem that, according to the analyst, shippers suffer is the so-called "minimum quantity commitment" (MQC), which, due to the eagerness of shipping lines to reserve premium spot rates, has become "maximum quantity commitments".
-“This means that, once the contract has been fulfilled, no further reservations can be made.
-There is nothing left to do anymore ”, he mentions.
+Another problem that, according to the analyst, shippers suffer are the so-called "minimum quantity commitments" (MQC), which, due to the shipping lines' eagerness to reserve premium spot rates, have become "maximum quantity commitments." «This means that, once the contract has been fulfilled, no further reservations can be made.
+"There is nothing left to do," he says.

 Global port situation